Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Small semi-circular flakes.
 1-3 cm white with ochraceous flecks.

 Smooth and rubbery texture.
 On dead log in small groups.
-Awaiting
+Not identified

 Attenborough Nature Reserve, Nottinghamshire (March 2009)